JanHerca/urantiapedia/output/wikijs/article/Preston_Thomas/The_New_Teacher_Leaders.md

 If we seek membership in this now forming corps of new teacher-leaders it is good to reflect upon each of these requirements.
 We will find that, just as the task is great, so also are the requirements.
 What follows may be thought of as a guide and basic training manual for those who aspire to become new teacher-leaders.
 As we ponder what role we might play in this great adventure let us be mindful what Jesus requires of his followers:

-> In accordance with the truth committed to your hands will the Master of truth demand a reckoning. [[UB 176:3.8](/en/The_Urantia_Book/176#p3_8)]
+> In accordance with the truth committed to your hands will the Master of truth demand a reckoning. [[UB 176:3.7](/en/The_Urantia_Book/176#p3_7)]

 ## The Spirituality Requirement

 The first and most basic requirement for the new teacher-leaders is that they be “spiritual men and women.”
 What does it mean to be “spiritual”?

 Spirituality is a reflection of our closeness to God; it is the measure of our attunement to his indwelling spirit.
 It is directly proportional to the elimination of the selfish qualities of love.
 And crucially, it is also a measure of the effectiveness of our spiritual ministry.
-Here is how the revelators put it: _Spirituality becomes at once the indicator of one’s nearness to God and the_ **_measure of one’s usefulness to fellow beings_**_._ [[UB 100:2.4](/en/The_Urantia_Book/100#p2_4)] (my bold)
+Here is how the revelators put it: _Spirituality becomes at once the indicator of one’s nearness to God and the_ **_measure of one’s usefulness to fellow beings_**. [[UB 100:2.4](/en/The_Urantia_Book/100#p2_4)] (my bold)

 ### The Birth Of The Spirit